LetianY/data-versioning/README.md

 For this container we need to:
 * Mount a GCS bucket to a volume mount in the container
-* We then mount the "images" folder in the bucket mount to the "/app/cheese_dataset" folder
+* We then mount the folders in the bucket to the folders under "/app/"

 ### Run `docker-shell.sh`
 - Make sure you are inside the `data-versioning` folder and open a terminal at this location
+- For windows user, run "sudo apt-get install dos2unix" (then type in your password) and then "dos2unix docker-shell.sh", "dos2unix docker-entrypoint.sh" first.
 - Run `sh docker-shell.sh`

 ### Version Data using DVC
 In this step we will start tracking the dataset using DVC

 #### Initialize Data Registry
 In this step we create a data registry using DVC

-`dvc init`
+`dvc init -f`

 #### Add Remote Registry to GCS Bucket (For Data)
-`dvc remote add -d cheese_dataset gs://cheese-app-data-versioning/dvc_store`
+`dvc remote add -d news_dataset_dvc gs://headline-scraper-bucket/dvc_store`

 #### Add the dataset to registry
-`dvc add cheese_dataset`
+`dvc add news_dataset_dvc`

 #### Push to Remote Registry
 `dvc push`